Tidal Bore Rafting in Nova Scotia – The World Highest Tides

 Tidal Bore Rafting in Nova Scotia

 We were in Nova Scotia on a road trip around the Cabot Trail and along the Bay of Fundy.
 It is a beautiful part of the province.
-Last year we explored the South Coast and marveled at Peggy’s Cove and Lunenburg and this year we were doubly excited to see the stunning cliffs and powerful force of the Bay of Fundy.
+We have been lucky enough to travel Nova Scotia on multiple trips, which allowed us to explore the South Coast and marvel at Peggy’s Cove and Lunenburg, as well as the stunning cliffs and powerful force of the Bay of Fundy.

 One of the best things you can do to truly understand the power and magnitude of the world’s highest tides is to ride the waves.